SimplyStaking/Interchainqueries/docs/design/ICQ.md

 - `PendingICQRequest`: This is the message that will be retrieved by the relayer.
 The data is a combination of the `PendingICQInstance` and `PeriodicICQ` to have the full message available to the relayer without storing duplicate data in the blockchain.
 - `ICQResult`: stores the `last_result_id` of the last result submitted by the relayer in response to a specific periodic query.
 There is one `ICQResult` per `PeriodicICQ` and it stores the `periodic_id`.
 The `last_result_id` points to `DataPointResult` which stores the last result.
 - `DataPointResult`: Stores a result of a serviced `PendingICQInstance`.
 - `ICQTimeouts`: this is created per `PeriodicICQ` we increment the amount of timeouts that occur for that periodic query as well as the last source chain height that the timeout occured at.
-If the [BeginBlock](#beginblock) notices that the timeout height was reached it will expire a `PendingICQInstances`.
+If the [BeginBlock](#beginblock) notices that the timeout height was reached it will expire a `PendingICQInstance`s.
 If the relayer submits a late result, this is completely ignored.

 ## State